JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 Second, we build the release branch:

-( ) Start the release by copying the current HEAD onto a new SVN "release branch" (This step doesn't seem to work under Cygwin, so needs to be done from the Windows command line) (If needing to make a "branch from a branch", such as nearing the end of the development cycle, this will need to be done manually rather than via ant.)
+( ) Start the release by creating a new "release branch" (This step didn't seem to work for SVN under Cygwin, so needed to be done from the Windows command line) (If needing to make a "branch from a branch", such as nearing the end of the development cycle, this will need to be done manually rather than via ant.)

     ant make-test-release-branch

-(You need to have provided both userid and password in the local.properties file, or it will silently hang; if you don't want to put them in local.properties, you can use this form:

-    ant -Dsourceforge.userid='you' -Dsourceforge.password='password' make-test-release-branch

-instead)

-(Alternately, change the svnSetting element in build.xml to:

-        <svnSetting
-        id="svn.settings"
-        javahl="false"
-        svnkit="false"/>

-to have it use your default command line setup; note that this doesn't include user name and password)

-(messages like "Missing 'javahl' dependencies on the classpath !" are normal)

 This will do (more or less) the following actions:

-    svn cp -m"start release" ${SVNREPO}/trunk/jmri ${SVNREPO}/branches/jmri/releases/3.9.5
+    git checkout master
+    git pull
+    git branch {branch}
+    git push {URL} {branch}

     <check in an update of the version number of trunk/HEAD>
     <check in an update of the version number of the new release>